-'Pelokgale -Enough is Enough: Stop Gender Based Violence' - became a platform for discussion and debate among viewers as indicated by the fact that almost 80% of the viewers indicated that they discussed the program after viewing and that focus group discussions among students revealed that the morning after an episode of Pelokgale, there would be lively discussions on college campuses about what happened and what the episode was mainly about.
+'Pelokgale -Enough is Enough: Stop Gender Based Violence' - became a platform for discussion and debate among viewers.
+Almost 80% of the viewers indicated that they discussed the programme after viewing and focus group discussions among students revealed that the morning after an episode of Pelokgale, there would be lively discussions on college campuses about what happened and what the episode was about.
 Discussions were mostly with friends, colleagues and family.